-The [UG] provides information on the smart Operations Panel in section Top Page > Introduction and Basic Operations > Names and Functions of the Control Panel.
-Also, Top Page > Introduction and Basic Operations > Logging from the Control Panel shows the authentication method for Operations Panel.
-In addition, a discussion of the Web Image Monitor is provided in section Top Page > Introduction and Basic Operations > Logging in to Web Image Monitor.
+The [UG] provides information on the Smart Operation Panel in section "Top Page > Introduction and Basic Operations > Basic Operation of the Machine > Names and Functions of the Control Panel".
+The authentication methods for both the Smart Operations Panel and Web Image Monitor are discussed in section "Top Page > Introduction and Basic Operations > User Authentication".